devisasari/awesome-gpt-store/README.md

 * [A Friend](https://chat.openai.com/g/g-bh8AmjlZN-a-friend) - A chatbot that sustains and enriches conversations, trained in CBT.
 * [Talk with Santa](https://chat.openai.com/g/g-ynMzwNzuK-talk-with-santa) - Family-friendly chats with Santa himself.
 * [Virtual Sweetheart](https://chat.openai.com/g/g-FjiRmCEVx-virtual-sweetheart) - Digital Romance Re-Imagined: Experience text-based companionship with your AI Sweetheart, crafting moments and memories through visuals and interactive conversations.

+# Contributing

+Your contributions are always welcome!
+Please take a look at the [contribution guidelines](https://github.com/devisasari/awesome-chatgpt-store/blob/main/CONTRIBUTING.md) first.

+If you have any question about this opinionated list, do not hesitate to contact me [@codewithisa](https://twitter.com/codewithisa) on Twitter or open an issue on GitHub.